-Figure 398: Configuring the IPv6 Default Gateway
+Figure 407: Configuring the IPv6 Default Gateway

-Configuring IPv6 Use the IP > IPv6 Configuration (Configure Interface) page to configure general Interface Settings IPv6 settings for the selected VLAN, including auto-configuration of a global unicast interface address, and explicit configuration of a link local interface address, the MTU size, and neighbor discovery protocol settings for duplicate address detection and the neighbor solicitation interval.
+Configuring IPv6 Use the IP > IPv6 Configuration (Configure Interface) page to configure general Interface Settings IPv6 settings for the selected VLAN, including explicit configuration of a link local interface address, the MTU size, and neighbor discovery protocol settings for duplicate address detection and the neighbor solicitation interval.

 - The switch must be configured with a link-local address.
-The switch's address auto-configuration function will automatically create a link-local address, as well as an IPv6 global address if router advertisements are detected on the local interface. - The option to explicitly enable IPv6 creates a link-local address, but will not generate a global IPv6 address.
-The global unicast address must be manually configured (see "Configuring an IPv6 Address" on page 608). - IPv6 Neighbor Discovery Protocol supersedes IPv4 Address Resolution Protocol in IPv6 networks.
+The option to explicitly enable IPv6 creates a link-local address, but will not generate a global IPv6 address.
+The global unicast address must be manually configured (see "Configuring an IPv6 Address" on page 624). - IPv6 Neighbor Discovery Protocol supersedes IPv4 Address Resolution Protocol in IPv6 networks.
 IPv6 nodes on the same network segment use Neighbor Discovery to discover each other's presence, to determine each other's linklayer addresses, to find routers and to maintain reachability information about the paths to active neighbors.
 The key parameters used to facilitate this process are the number of attempts made to verify whether or not a duplicate address exists on the same network segment, and the interval between neighbor solicitations used to verify reachability information.